 I feel I must mention rhubarb as I was born the the very famous Yorkshire Rhubarb Triangle.

-If you want an early crop pop a rhubarb forcer on top and mulch around the outside of the pot.
-The crown don't want to be over wet or they will rot and the usual fungal problems will occur.
+If you want an early crop pop a rhubarb forcer on top of the crown and mulch around the outside of the pot.
+The crown doesn't want to be overly wet or it will rot and the usual fungal problems will occur.
 A good mulch around the pot will keep the rhubarb warm and it will leach goodness into the roots.
 The rhubarb forcers block out the light and encourage long shoots more quickly than when growing conventionally.

-Other varieties also available from Preston Bissett Nurseries
+Other varieties also available from Preston Bissett Nurseries: